top of page

 Munising

-After highway went through the Grand Island Township, kids were transported to Munising from 1936-1941
+After the highway went through the Grand Island Township, kids were transported to Munising from 1936-1941

 Alger